 Still can’t afford to provide a paid stretch of time?
 Then consider having a portion of the time paid and some of it unpaid, so people can still reap some of the benefits of a meaningful leave policy.

-Ready to roll?
+Ready to offer paid family leave (or both paid family and medical leave)?
 We’ve put together some tips to help you develop the best possible policy for your team—and your business.

 1. Leave room for flexibility